Skip to footer content

 How to Migrate from XFINIUM.PDF to IronPDF in C#

-This guide provides a complete migration path from XFINIUM.PDF to IronPDF, with step-by-step instructions, code comparisons, and practical examples for professional .NET developers evaluating this transition.
+This guide provides a migration path from XFINIUM.PDF to IronPDF, with step-by-step instructions, code comparisons, and practical examples for .NET developers evaluating this transition.

 Why Migrate from XFINIUM.PDF

-XFINIUM.PDF is a low-level PDF library that relies on coordinate-based graphics programming, forcing developers to manually position every element on the page.
-This approach becomes a maintenance nightmare as requirements change.
-Key reasons development teams consider migration include:
+XFINIUM.PDF is a low-level PDF library that relies on coordinate-based graphics programming, which means developers position most elements on the page directly.
+Common reasons development teams consider migration include:

-Coordinate-Based API: Manual positioning with pixel coordinates like DrawString("text", font, brush, 50, 100) is required for every element on the page.
+Coordinate-Based API: Manual positioning with pixel coordinates like DrawString("text", font, brush, 50, 100) is required for most element placement.

 Manual Font Management: Font objects must be created and managed explicitly using classes like PdfStandardFont and PdfBrush.

 No CSS Styling: No support for modern web styling.
-Colors, fonts, and layouts must be handled manually through programmatic method calls.
+Colors, fonts, and layouts are handled through programmatic method calls.

 No JavaScript Rendering: Static content only.
-XFINIUM.PDF cannot render dynamic web content or execute JavaScript.
+XFINIUM.PDF does not render dynamic web content or execute JavaScript.

-Limited Community Resources: There is a lack of community-provided resources such as examples and tutorials compared to mainstream solutions, which can make it harder for new users to get started.
+Smaller community: Fewer community-provided examples and tutorials compared to mainstream solutions, which can make it harder for new users to get started.

 The Core Problem: Graphics API vs HTML